ilandeka/hotel-reviews/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Description:

-Things you may want to cover:
+This app is built using Ruby on Rails and MongoDB.
+The app uses an ODM called Mongoid to connect the Rails app with the Mongo database.

-* Ruby version
+# Application Specs:

-* System dependencies
+* Rails version 5.1.5

-* Configuration
+* Database version MongoDB 3.6

-* Database creation
+* ODM version Mongoid 6.1.0

-* Database initialization
+* Frontend framework Semantic-UI

-* How to run the test suite
+* Google Maps API

-* Services (job queues, cache servers, search engines, etc.)
+# Deployment instructions

-* Deployment instructions
+* You need to have Ruby installed and Rails.
+When done just download app or clone from Github.
+Open the folder in any IDE or Texteditor or just go into folder path and run command: rails s

-* ...
+* Go to localhost:3000/